+Paid by Without option to purchase additional shares exercise

+Per Share \$ 1.6369 \$ 1.6369

+Total \$ 31,100,625.00 \$ 31,100,625.00

-Paid by the Company
+Paid by the Selling Shareholder

 Without option to purchase additional shares exercise With full option to purchase additional shares exercise

-Per Share \$ \$

-Total \$ \$

-Paid by the Selling Shareholder

-Without option to purchase With full option to purchase

-additional shares exercise additional shares exercise

-Per Share \$ \$
+Per Share \$ 1.6369

-Total \$ \$
+Total \$ 4,665,093.75

-We estimate that the total expenses of this offering and the concurrent private placements, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$7.1 million.
-We have agreed to reimburse the underwriters for expenses of up to \$ related to clearance of this offering with the Financial Industry Regulatory Authority, Inc. The underwriters have agreed to reimburse us for certain expenses related to this offering.
+We estimate that the total expenses of this offering and the concurrent private placements, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$11.3 million.
+We have agreed to reimburse the underwriters for expenses of up to \$45,000 related to clearance of this offering with the Financial Industry Regulatory Authority, Inc. The underwriters have agreed to reimburse us for certain expenses related to this offering.